chipgarner/Alexa-Client/README.md

 # Alexa-Client
-Access Alexa Voice Services with python 3.6 on Windows 10
+Access Alexa Voice Services with python 3.6 on Windows 10.
+This may still work on Ubuntu but I haven't tried it.

 A minor simplification and edits of https://github.com/ewenchou/alexa-client.
 Only does one request at a time.